-In a food processor or with an immersion blender, mix together the scooped cooked eggplant,(take all the juices but leave the skin behind), garlic, lemon juice, salt, and tahini.
-Pulse until the pulp is down.
+Mix together the scooped cooked eggplant,(take all the juices but leave the skin behind), garlic, lemon juice, salt, and tahini.
 Taste and add any of the optional ingredients.

 Serve with a drizzle of olive oil and a sprinkle of sumac or anar dana powder.

 While it may be simpler to work with a food processor or with an immersion blender, it is traditional to keep hand cut chunky bits and not use a blender.
 Using a fork or an old fashioned potato masher may be an option.